m0ngr31/kanzi/README.md

 # Extra settings for more functionality

-Setting the `timezone` configuration variable will make it so when you ask how long something has left playing, it'll respond for your correct time.
+Setting the `timezone` configuration variable will make it so when you ask how long something has left playing, it'll also tell you when it will end according to your local wall-clock time.

-Setting `scheme` to `https` allows you to talk to your [Kodi](https://kodi.tv) box securely, but this requires some work on your end to setup.
+Setting `scheme` to `https` allows you to talk to your [Kodi](https://kodi.tv) box securely, but this requires some work on your end to set up.

 By default, the skill allows very generic queries such as, `play 99 red balloons` or `shuffle the office`.
 These very generic commands can be slow however, and may cause timeouts.
 If these timeouts bother you, you can direct the skill to provide help playing media more specifically instead when it encounters these kinds of requests, by disabling `deep_search`.

-# Optimising search performance on large libraries (local installations only)
+# Optimising search performance on large libraries (self-host only)

 Matching what Alexa heard with content in your library isn't an exact science, and kodi-alexa uses fuzzy matching to try and help to do this reliably.
 It's possible if your libary is large that this may be a little slower than you'd like.
 If this is the case it's possible to improve the performance of the fuzzy matching module by installing the python-Levenshtein library.
 As it's compiled C you'll need to ensure you have python headers available on your machine and the tools required on your OS to compile the module.
 Using the Levenshtein module has only been tested when running the skill locally as a WSGI script.
 If all of the above is applicable to your deployment, you can opt to use this optimisation.